mstocco/mariostoc.co/content/traininglog/20201115-ironman2021-41weeksout.md

 I felt **really good** with this run

 ### POST RUN
 The Seahawks took a beating again this week.
-They play again on Thursday freeing me up for the big workout [next Sunday](ironman2021-40weeksout).
+They play again this Thursday, freeing up [next Sunday](ironman2021-40weeksout) for an important track workout.

 ### POST GAME EASY SPIN
 Average Heart Rate: **105 BPM**

-After the game, I headed out to the garage an sat on the TT Bike for 75 minutes.
+After the game, I headed out to the garage and sat on my TT Bike for 75 minutes.
 I watched a video called _"Iron Dad"_, the story of Alex Smith and his son Harrison's battle with muscular dystrophy.
 They completed _Challenge Denmark_ together; very cool story.

 <!---->
 ## MONDAY NOV 16